 Auditors look for uniformity, so recognize that few services take the exact same amount of time for every patient and that not every patient requires a particular diagnostic test.
 At the same time, if you are billing many more of a certain procedure than your competitors, this will be a red flag for auditors.
 If the outlying data is justified, make sure your documentation clearly supports this.

 For programs where documenting the start and stop time of the service is required, it’s critical to be accurate.
 Make sure none of your times overlap (and consider travel time), and always include both the start and stop times—if one is missing, the auditors will likely disallow the service.
-Similarly, auditors will often disallow all services that are part of treatment plan that was not properly signed or dated.
+Similarly, auditors will often disallow all services that are part of a treatment plan that was not properly signed or dated.
 Make sure all signatures are original (don’t sign a blank form and photocopy it).

-5. Organize your records.
-On-side auditors will expect all records to be at your site and available.
+On-site auditors will expect all records to be at your site and available.
 Finding the needed documentation after the auditors have begun asking questions about a patient record is not the way to go.
 Also, make sure to respond promptly and appropriately to all auditor requests.